 Note: Our Podcast, “A Year and a Day: Divorce Without Destruction”, was created to be heard, but we provide text transcripts to make this information accessible to everyone.
 All transcripts on our website are created using a combination of speech recognition software and human transcribers and could contain errors.

 Jaime Davis: Welcome to Episode 5 of Season 4 of “A Year and a Day.”
-I’m your host, Jamie Davis.
+I’m your host, Jaime Davis.
 Today, I’ll be speaking with Dr. Tina Lepage about reunification therapy.
 Dr. Lepage is a forensic and clinical psychologist with over 20 years experience serving clients of divorce and working closely with attorneys, mediators and the family court.
 Prior to founding Lepage Associates Psychological and Psychiatric Services, she worked as a court psychologist at a domestic relations court.
 In group private practice for the last 18 years, Dr. Lepage created the Innovative Center for Separating with Civility and Divorcing with Dignity that focuses on therapy and co-parenting, as well as a large forensic testing division that provides hundreds of psychological and custody evaluations annually.

 Tina Lepage: Thanks for having me.